QIICR/QuantitativeReporting/docs/tutorial.md

 **add screenshot here**

 ### Create segmentation

+Here you will get introduce to creating a segmentation with our module.

 #### Add segment

+Once the DICOM sample dataset has been loaded into Quantitative Reporting you can go ahead and create a first segment.

+**add screenshot here** of a new segment

+**Note**: Initially every segment is assigned to the terminology category and type **"Tissue"**.

 #### Select terminology

+In order to make a segmentation more specific you can select another terminology by double clicking onto the color icon of the segment.

+**add screenshot here** of terminology selection

 #### Segment by using SegmentEditor effects

+reference SegmentEditor and tutorials for that if exists

+**add screenshot here** of effects and segmentation result

 ### Save report
 Once you are done with creating a segmentation and you want to save the measurements result as DICOM, you can push one of the following buttons: